MicrosoftDocs/fabric-docs/docs/data-engineering/highconcurrencymode-notebooks.md

     :::image type="content" source="media\high-concurrency-mode-for-notebooks\detach-to-standard-session.png" alt-text="Screenshot showing the option to detach from a high concurrency session in Notebook Menu." lightbox="media\high-concurrency-mode-for-notebooks\detach-to-standard-session.png":::

-11. You can view the session status, type and session id by navigating to **status** bar, select the **Session ID** allows you to explore the jobs executed in this high concurrency session and view logs of the spark session in the monitoring detail page.
+11. You can view the session status, type and session ID by navigating to **status** bar, select the **Session ID** allows you to explore the jobs executed in this high concurrency session and view logs of the spark session in the monitoring detail page.

     :::image type="content" source="media\high-concurrency-mode-for-notebooks\monitoring-front-door.png" alt-text="Screenshot showing the session details of a high concurrency session in Notebook Menu." lightbox="media\high-concurrency-mode-for-notebooks\monitoring-front-door.png":::

-## Monitoring and Debugging Notebooks Running in High Concurrency Session
+## Monitoring and debugging notebooks running in high concurrency session

 Monitoring and debugging are often a non-trivial task when you are running multiple notebooks in a shared session.
-For high concurrency mode in Fabric, seperation of logs is offered which would allow users to trace the logs emitted by spark events from different notebooks.
+For high concurrency mode in Fabric, separation of logs is offered which would allow users to trace the logs emitted by spark events from different notebooks.

 1. When the session is in progress or in completed state, you can view the session status by navigating to the **Run** menu and selecting the **All Runs** option